fundamentals of community herbalism

 A mini-apothecary of herb samples to taste, smell, and experience alongside plant studies

-Optional peer-led study hall sessions on Zoom are offered during integration weeks (without instructors present), allowing students to review material together and surface questions for upcoming faculty sessions.
-Study hall falls on these dates: March 18, April 15, May 13, June 17, July 15, August 12, September 16, October 14, and November 11, 2026.
+Peer-led study hall sessions on Zoom are held during integration weeks (without instructors present), where students review material together and surface questions for upcoming faculty sessions.
+Study hall falls on these dates: March 10, April 7, May 5, June 9, July 7, August 4, September 8, October 6, and November 3, 2027.

 Additional costs: two required textbooks, medicine making supplies.
 (Kitchen scale and measuring cup required for medicine making.)